ethereum-attestation-service/eas-docs-site/docs/tutorials/ceramic-storage.md

 ### Ceramic as a Data Ledger

 Finally, it's important to note that Ceramic can be viewed as a "Data Ledger" middleground-of-sorts between on-chain activity and the off-chain realm.
-All Ceramic events are periodically rolled into a merkle tree and the root is published to the Ethereum blockchain, preserving consensus on the global ordering of Ceramic transactions.
+All Ceramic events are periodically rolled into a Merkle tree and the root is published to the Ethereum blockchain, preserving consensus on the global ordering of Ceramic transactions.

 For more information on how Ceramic works, visit [How it Works](https://ceramic.network/how-it-works).